Table of contents

 Admission requirements

-- for degrees delivered also in the French (students choosing a study track including studies at UNISTRA/CEIPI) or Spanish (students choosing a study track including studies at UC3M) language, proficiency is required at C1 level (French) and B2 level (Spanish).
+For degrees that are also delivered in French (students choosing a study track including studies at UNISTRA/CEIPI) or Spanish (students choosing a study track including studies at UC3M), applicants require proficiency at the C1 level (French) and B2 level (Spanish).

-3. nomination by the Admission Board of the EMJM MIPDaL consortium; information on how to apply for this program can be found at the faculty page.
+3. Nomination by the Admission Board of the EMJM MIPDaL Consortium.
+Information on how to apply for this program can be found on the faculty page.

 General information about the degree program

-As one of the few Erasmus Mundus Master's programmes in law, the course is funded by the European Commission and the consortium is able to award around 12 full scholarships each year.
-The students need to study at two different consortium partners during one academic year.
+As one of the few Erasmus Mundus Master's programs in law, the course is funded by the European Commission and the Consortium is able to award around 12 full scholarships each year.
+Students must study at two different Consortium partners during one academic year.

 Study contents

-The programme offers practice-oriented training in European intellectual property law and data law, particularly in patent, trademark, design, data and copyright law to students from all over the world.
-While students receive a general and basic education in the individual areas of law in the first semester, in the second semester they have the opportunity to specialise in creative industries law, industrial property law or data law according to their own interests.
+The program offers practice-oriented training in European intellectual property law and data law, particularly in patent, trademark, design, data, and copyright law to students from all over the world.
+During the first semester, students receive general and fundamental training in the respective fields of law.
+In the second semester, they have the opportunity to specialize in creative industry law, intellectual property law, or data law, depending on their interests.

 The opportunity to study and live in foreign countries and encounter other cultures is an educational challenge that cannot be taught in the classroom.
 An LL.M. in IP and Data Law at TU Dresden and at one of our partner universities therefore not only offers students the rare opportunity to deepen their knowledge in an increasingly important area of law, but also combines academic excellence with a high degree of internationality.
-Our students come from approximately 20 different countries per academic year, creating a global working atmosphere while providing constant opportunities to improve social skills and cultural competences.
+Each academic year, we welcome students from around 20 different countries.
+This creates a global working atmosphere and offers opportunities to improve social and cultural skills.

-In addition, our programme facilitates the exchange of ideas and networking between students and academics, lawyers and in-house counsel, all of whom share a passion for intellectual property.
-The programme has recruited renowned academics and practitioners from across Europe and the rest of the world to share their knowledge and train the next generation of lawyers and policy makers.
+In addition, our program facilitates the exchange of ideas and networking between students and academics, lawyers and in-house counsel, all of whom share a passion for intellectual property.
+The program has recruited renowned academics and practitioners from across Europe and the rest of the world to share their knowledge and train the next generation of lawyers and policy makers.

 Particularities

-The course offers students from all over the world a practice-oriented education in European intellectual property and data law, particularly in patent, trademark, design, data and copyright law.
-It not only offers the rare opportunity to deepen knowledge in an increasingly important area of law, but also combines academic excellence with a high degree of internationality.
+The program offers practice-oriented training in European intellectual property law and data law, particularly in patent, trademark, design, data, and copyright law to students from all over the world.
+It not only offers students the rare opportunity to deepen their knowledge in an increasingly important area of law, but also combines academic excellence with a high degree of internationality.

 Stay abroad